Faculty

 • 10 July 2018, Screen Cultures Conference Birmingham City University, Birmingham, the UK.

-Recently, in January 2022, I, as Co-Investigator (along with Prof. Dudrah, BCU, UK, as Principal investigator), was awarded a coveted AHRC and UKRI, UK research grant project ‘India-UK Creative Industries at 75: Opportunities and Challenges’.
+In January 2022, I, as Co-Investigator (along with Prof. Dudrah, BCU, UK, as Principal investigator), was awarded a coveted AHRC and UKRI, UK research grant project ‘India-UK Creative Industries at 75: Opportunities and Challenges’.
 It is a nine-month project where we have worked with Indian and UK artists across screen media, live performances, and fashion.
 We conducted four public events and four workshops online on the following dates:

 • Screen Industry Public Event and Workshop: 21 and 22 May 2022